ProLint/prolint2/docs/source/usage.rst

 Usage Documentation
 ===================

 This page details how to get started with **ufcc** to work with lipid-protein systems.
+On the `Prolint's resources page`_ you can get some simple lipid-protein systems to test the tools before moving on with your own systems.

 Creating the UFCC object:
 -------------------------